Bala shark: In the aquarium

+Large numbers of B. melanopterus are exported for the aquarium trade from Thailand, having been bred in captivity.
 Bala sharks are misunderstood aquarium fish.
 These fish are generally peaceful and good companions to many other types of tropical fish.
 Bala sharks are widely available in most pet stores, but will grow to a size too large for the home aquarium.